pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 image: "vlcsnap-2019-10-10-20h22m35s917.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 15.gpx"
-summary: "We anchored too close to another boat and had to leave for Corfu.
+summary: "The Vite & Rêves crew anchored too close to another boat and had to leave for Corfu.
 The day was sharply divided in a nice spinnaker sail and an exhilarating surf down thunderstorm waves."
 ---

 `From: Agrapidia bay, Antipaxoi island, Greece`<br/>